2028 United States Senate elections: Alabama

-One-term Republican Katie Britt was elected in 2022 with 66.6% of the vote.
+One-term Republican Katie Britt was elected in 2022 with 66.8% of the vote.

+Former U.S. Senate candidate in the 2026 Alabama Republican primary and cardiac surgeon Dale Shelton Deas Jr. has filed to run against Britt.

 Alaska

 Four-term Republican Lisa Murkowski was re-elected in 2022 with 53.7% of the vote.
 She has filed paperwork to run for re-election.

+James Michael Ryan, an employee of Kosmos Energy, has filed to run against Murkowski as a Republican.
+Richard Grayson, a writer and perennial candidate who ran in the 2026 United States Senate election in Alaska as a member of the Green Party announced his candidacy to run for this seat as a Democrat.
+Governor Mike Dunleavy is seen as a potential Republican challenger to Murkowski.
+Ryan would withdraw if Dunleavy runs.

 Arizona

 One-term Democrat Mark Kelly was elected to a full term in 2022 with 51.4% of the vote after winning a special election in 2020 to complete the remainder of Republican John McCain's term.
 He has filed paperwork to run for re-election.

+In February 2026, Kelly said he would "seriously consider" a run for president in 2028.

 Arkansas

 Three-term Republican John Boozman was re-elected in 2022 with 65.7% of the vote.
 He has filed paperwork to run for re-election.

 California

-One-term Democrat Alex Padilla was elected to a first full term in 2022 with 61.1% of the vote after being appointed in 2021 to complete the term of Kamala Harris, who resigned after being elected vice president.
+One-term Democrat Alex Padilla was elected to a first full term in 2022 with 61.1% of the vote after being appointed in 2021 to complete the term of Kamala Harris, who resigned after being elected vice president of the United States.